paulpflug/mocha-ui/README.md

 - tests should run on blur of filter field
 - doesn't scroll down automatically
 - action bar is ugly (could be replaced by defining actions with shortcuts)
+- watch doesn't fire on newly created files.
+To watch these, unwatch+watch must be clicked [needs a new feature in atom](https://github.com/atom/atom/issues/6875)

 ## License
 Copyright (c) 2015 Paul Pflugradt